lavafroth/lavafroth.github.io/content/post/timing-is-key.md

 title: "Timing is Key: A Tale of Keystrokes and Timings"
 date: 2024-05-29T21:18:22+05:30
 tags:
-- Wayland
+- EBNF
+- Google Summer of Code
 - Rust
 - SWHKD
+- Waycrate
-- EBNF
+- Wayland
-- Google Summer of Code
 draft: false
 ---